 In a nutshell, this is what you need you know to optimize your sleep by sleeping the right amount of hours:

 - Sleep experts tell us that seven to eight hours of quality sleep is recommended for adults.

 - For teens, that number climbs up to about nine hours per night on average.

 We Are A Sleep-Deprived Nation

 I was shocked to read that high number of adults in the United States (35%), report sleeping for less than seven hours per night on average.

 I used to be in that bucket!
 How about you?

-I wonder how many of these folks had their sleep interrupted because of overheating while sleeping?
-How many of these folks could have benefitted from knowing how to cool down in bed?
+I wonder how many of these folks had their sleep interrupted because of their body overheating at night?
+How many of these folks could have benefited from knowing how to cool down in bed?

 If you want to read about how a minimum of 7 hours of sleep each night can revolutionize your life, read my post about my book review of Arianna Huffington’s “The Sleep Revolution“.

 Why Quantity and Quality of Sleep Are Important